 This is a little summary of my current thoughts on Rust.
 I wonder whether I’ll look back in five years and see if my views have changed.

-Rust’s use of magical sugar constructs, where the compiler will automatically insert dereferences and copies and clones and drops for you has an initial appealing “it’s all simple underneath” quality to it, but in practice this leads to bad compile errors: The worst kind of compile error is the one where the compiler is complaining about something that it generated for you, rather than something you explicitly wrote.
+Rust’s use of magical sugar constructs, where the compiler will automatically insert dereferences and copies and drops for you has an initial appealing “it’s all simple underneath” quality to it, but in practice this leads to bad compile errors: The worst kind of compile error is the one where the compiler is complaining about something that it generated for you, rather than something you explicitly wrote.

 This can be compared with Haskell’s use of monads, that provide syntactic sugar.
 The more magic you introduce, the harder it is for newbies to learn and to talk about.

 I’ve watched people on calls that are a couple years into Rust spend 20 minutes attempting to understand why their perfectly reasonable code doesn’t fit into Rust’s tight memory restrictions.

 I’ve also been Rust-splained, by people with white in their hair, with an air of misty-eyed revelation, that once you “get” Rust’s memory model of the stack and the heap,1 that things just all fit together wonderfully.
 There’s nothing wrong with that, but it’s a theme.

 This touches on another topic I’d like to write about elsewhere: the difference between practice and theory and how users of languages like Rust and Haskell that make big promises and require big sacrifices don’t seem to distinguish the difference.
 It’s not the technology that’s working poorly, it’s that you’re using it wrongly.